 1. Teotihuacan – Pyramids and Hot Air Balloon Adventure

-Teotihuacan is an incredible archaeological site and, hands-down, my favorite spot near Mexico City—a must-see!
+Teotihuacan is an incredible archaeological site and, hands-down, my favorite spot near Mexico City.

 Just an hour’s drive from the city, this ancient wonder shows off the genius of early civilizations.

-Walk along the Avenue of the Dead and take in the massive Pyramids of the Sun and Moon, which have stood tall for thousands of years.
+Walk along the Avenue of the Dead and walk among the massive Pyramids of the Sun and Moon, which have stood tall for thousands of years.

 For something truly unforgettable, book a sunrise hot air balloon ride over this UNESCO World Heritage Site.